stellar/go/services/horizon/internal/docs/reference/admin.md

 Should you decide not to use one of our prebuilt releases, you may instead build Horizon from source.
 To do so, you need to install some developer tools:

 - A unix-like operating system with the common core commands (cp, tar, mkdir, bash, etc.)
-- A compatible distribution of Go (we officially support Go 1.6 and later)
+- A compatible distribution of Go (we officially support Go 1.9 and later)
 - [go-dep](https://golang.github.io/dep/)
 - [git](https://git-scm.com/)
 - [mercurial](https://www.mercurial-scm.org/)

+1. Set your [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable, if you haven't already.
+The default `GOPATH` is `$HOME/go`.
-1. Clone the Stellar Go monorepo:  `go get github.com/stellar/go`.
+2. Clone the Stellar Go monorepo:  `go get github.com/stellar/go`.
 You should see the repository cloned at `$GOPATH/src/github.com/stellar/go`.
-2. Set your [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable, if you haven't already.
-The default `GOPATH` is `$HOME/go`.
 3. Enter the source dir: `cd $GOPATH/src/github.com/stellar/go`, and download external dependencies: `dep ensure -v`.
 You should see the downloaded third party dependencies in `$GOPATH/pkg`.
 4. Compile the Horizon binary: `cd $GOPATH; go install github.com/stellar/go/services/horizon`.
 You should see the `horizon` binary in `$GOPATH/bin`.
 5. Add Go binaries to your PATH in your `bashrc` or equivalent, for easy access: `export PATH=${GOPATH//://bin:}/bin:$PATH`